-(Note) This act was enacted in June 2012 to succeed the Intermodal Surface Transportation Efficiency Act of 1991, the Transportation Equity Act for the 21st Century enacted in 1998, and the Safe, Accountable, Flexible, Efficient Transportation Equity Act enacted in 2005.
-In general, no changes have been made to articles relating to procurement.
+(Note) This act was enacted in January 2016 to succeed the Intermodal Surface Transportation Efficiency Act of 1991, the Transportation Equity Act for the 21st Century enacted in 1998, the Safe, Accountable, Flexible, Efficient Transportation Equity Act enacted in 2005, and the Moving Ahead for Progress in the 21st Century Act.

-(d) The Rail Passenger Service Act
+iv.
+The Rail Passenger Service Act